-San Francisco Xavier university was founded in 1625, one of the oldest universities in the Americas, and specializes in law.
-Relatively small, Sucre is an easily walkable city and the older sections, with the white colonial buildings with their distinctive red-tiled roofs and distinctive balconies offer nooks and crannies to explore.
+San Francisco Xavier University was founded in 1625, one of the oldest universities in the Americas, and specializes in law.
+Relatively small, Sucre is an easily walkable city and the older sections, with the white colonial buildings and their distinctive red-tiled roofs and balconies, offer nooks and crannies to explore.

 Home to a large indigenous population who maintain their traditional clothing and customs, and sell their crafts and goods available in the markets and fairs, Sucre is more than a charming colonial city.
 It is also a major agricultural center and supplies the mining communities of the barren altiplano.
 It has an oil refinery and a cement plant.

 When the Spanish conquistadores overran the Inca Empire, they created a settlement called Villa de Plata on 16th April 1540.
 Later the settlement became known simply as La Plata and in 1559 became the seat of the Audiencia of Charcas, part of the vice-regency of Peru.